Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

 \subsubsection{Efficient Tracking}

-\name is intended for high-performance training, hence it aims to minimize tracking overhead.
+\name is intended for high-performance training, hence it aims to minimize the overhead of tracking which embedding vectors are modified.
 Since the embedding tables are partitioned across the GPUs, each GPU separately tracks the accesses to its local embedding tables.
 For the sake of simplicity, the training records are tracked during the forward pass, as most of the embedding vectors accessed in the forward pass are also modified during the backward pass.
 During tracking, each GPU updates a bit-vector associated with its local embedding vectors.
 This bit-vector is used as a mask to determine which embedding vectors are modified during the training process, and should eventually be included in the next incremental checkpoint.
 Note that the bit-vector memory footprint is low (typically less than 0.05\%, on the order of several MBs per GPU).

 We utilize idle GPU cycles to reduce tracking overhead, by scheduling the tracking functionality during the “AlltoAll” communication phase (described in section \ref{sec:background_training}).
 Using this implementation, the tracking overhead is reduced to $\approx1\%$ of the iteration training time.